-Jurisdiction Citation and Date (code Authority (local, has this?
-(Yes/No) chapter or name of plan, date of enactment or plan adoption) county, state, federal) Responsible Person, Department or Agency addresses the review and update of existing ordinances and other planning documents to allow for project designs that include low impact development techniques.
+Jurisdiction has this?
+Citation and Date (code chapter or name of plan, date Authority (local, county, state, Responsible Person, (Yes/No) of enactment or plan adoption) federal) Department or Agency addresses the review and update of existing ordinances and other planning documents to allow for project designs that include low impact development techniques.
 The final component of this plan is a mitigation strategy for when a variance or exemption of the design and performance standards is sought.
-Stormwater Pollution Prevention Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk ?
-Open Space Plan Yes Open Space and Recreation Plan, January 2006 Local Planning Board and Environmental Commission How has or will this be integrated Based upon existing land use and Committee has identified the spec wildlife habitat, historic landscape Recommendations describing the adoption of this Plan as an eleme Fund for preservation of natural a l input from th cific preservat s, and trail cc next steps in nt of the Tow e public regarding land conserv- ion areas for Stillwater Townshi nnectivity.
-The Plan concludes the implementation of an open nship's Master Plan and the est vation, the Open S ip centered on fai with an Action Pr space program. ablishment of a lo mland protection, ogram and These steps include Urban Water Management Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk ?
-Habitat Conservation Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk ?
-Economic Development Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk ?
-Shoreline Management Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk? ?
-Community Wildfire Protection Plan Yes Community Wildfire Protection Plan, 2006 Local Plymouth Lake Association How has or will this be integrated with the HMP and how does this reduce risk?
+Stormwater Pollution Prevention Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Open Space Plan Yes Open Space and Recreation Plan, January 2006 Local Planning Board and Environmental Commission How has or will this be integrated with the HMP and how does this reduce risk?
+Based upon existing land use and input from the public regarding land conservation, the Open Space Advisory Committee has identified the specific preservation areas for Stillwater Township centered on farmland protection, wildlife habitat, historic landscapes, and trail connectivity.
+The Plan concludes with an Action Program and Recommendations describing the next steps in the implementation of an open space program.
+These steps include adoption of this Plan as an element of the Township's Master Plan and the establishment of a local Open Space Trust Fund for preservation of natural areas, farmland, and historic sites in the Township.
+Urban Water Management Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk?
+Habitat Conservation Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk? > Economic Development Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk?
+2 Shoreline Management Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk?
+2 Community Wildfire Protection Plan Yes Community Wildfire Protection Plan, 2006 Local Plymouth Lake Association How has or will this be integrated with the HMP and how does this reduce risk?
 The plan has goals to reduce the vulnerability of communities across the State to damage from wildfire, identify at risk wildland-urban interface areas, reduce excessive wildland fuel accumulations in and around areas of human development, increase community awareness of wildfire issues in New Jersey and promote opportunities to educate the public concerning the same, develop cohesive interagency wildfire risk reduction strategy, and develop partnerships to reduce the wildfire hazards.
-Community Forest Management Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk ?
-Transportation Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk ?
+Community Forest Management Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk?
+2 Transportation Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk?